System templates

 Cash and cash equivalents (asset class cash)

-Three templates targeting bank-deposit and stable-value instruments.
+Three templates cover bank-deposit and stable-value instruments.

 | Template ID | Display name | Base type | Required features |